 in place.
 Add this to the first part of the command, to get a full command that looks

 something like this:

-- If the contents of Target resemble the image on the right above, you’ll need to create the target by hand,
+- If the contents of Target resemble the image above, you’ll need to create the target by hand,

 by finding the path of the program’s .exe file.